Apply for Housing

 Required Housing Policy & Exemptions

-The live-on experience that the Department of Housing & Residence Life (HRL) is committed to providing, is an essential part of the educational experience at Western Kentucky University.
+The live-on experience that the Department of Housing & Residence Life is committed to providing, is an essential part of the educational and transitional experience at Western Kentucky University.

 New and transfer students are strongly encouraged to contact the Department of Housing & Residence Life prior to signing any off-campus lease to determine their eligibility to live off campus.